miasvanklei/Gentoo-overlay/README.md

 ld.lld from llvm is used as linker for all packages. binutils is not installed, but some tools are still needed:
-      - strip
-      - ld.bfd for the linux kernel and sandbox
+      - ld.bfd for the linux kernel
       - objcopy for the linux kernel
       - as for the linux kernel

 gcc is only needed for two packages right now, for all others clang is used with libcxx, libcxxabi, llvm-libunwind:
       - gentoo-sources
-      - gtk+ (investigating the issue)

 lldb is used as debugger.